Create an Enterprise Architecture Blueprint - Big Five #1

 Why create a Blueprint?

-The better you know how the people, means and resources are organized, the better you can manage them to achieve goals.
-By managing we mean: setting goals, checking progress, and (re)directing projects or work.
+The better you know how the people, means, and resources are organized, the better you can manage them to achieve goals.
+By managing, we mean setting goals, checking progress, and (re)directing projects or work.

 Structure (Total Element)